 So how in the world do you find the right voice talent agent or agency for you?
 Here are some instructions to follow when you’re reaching out to the agency that you believe may be the perfect fit:

+- Conduct additional research into the kind of voice talent the agency represents.
 Does the agency you’re hoping to sign with seem to only represent commercial voices for TV and radio, while your goal has always been to get into audiobook and medical narration?
 This may work either in your favor or against it.
 Perhaps that agency just doesn’t represent voices like yours because its specialties belong to a different sector of the voice industry.
-On the other hand, you may be in luck!
-The agency could be in need of a voice just like yours to round out their ensemble of talent.
+On the other hand, the agency could be in need of a voice just like yours to round out their ensemble of talent.

 Once you’ve singled out the agency you’d like to work with, you’ve reached out and made a strong impression, then you’re probably ready to meet with a voice talent agent and discuss what you hope to accomplish in your career.
 Here are some things you should consider and bear in mind before meeting with an agent:

 - Agents should never ask for upfront fees.
 Be wary of anyone who claims you must pay them before you can begin to book jobs.

 - There are two standard contract lengths in the voice industry: 1 year and 3 years.

 - However, it’s possible that you’ll be asked to take part in a 3 or 6-month trial period before signing a full contract.
 This is not uncommon.

 - Request to see a list of clients that the agent’s talent has recorded for in the past.

 - Typically, once you decide to sign with one voice talent agent, your relationship is exclusive.
 You’ll no longer be permitted to work with other agencies in your jurisdiction.
 Some talent have multiple agents, but those agents are usually in different parts of the country, or in a different country altogether.